VCityTeam/UD-Reproducibility/Readme.md

  - **Data related good practice**: place all demo data on a [zenodo](https://zenodo.org/) like site and have the UD-Reproductibility demo pull them (note that Zenod allows for 50G maximum per data repository, and no number of repository limite)
 - Related actions (belongin to an issue)
     * the UD-Viz [FullDemo](https://github.com/VCityTeam/UD-Viz/tree/master/UD-Viz-Core/examples/DemoFull) demo might be renamed AllModulesDemo
+    * the UD-Viz [DemoStable/](https://github.com/VCityTeam/UD-Viz/tree/master/UD-Viz-Core/examples/DemoFull) demo should be renamed LyonDocuments (and corresponds to the FabPat project)
     * [DemoWindow](https://github.com/VCityTeam/UD-Viz/tree/master/UD-Viz-Core/examples/DemoWindow) that technically illustrate some `Utils` feature (as opposed to a module) and that should be moved to [UD-Viz/UD-Viz-Core/src/Utils/GUI/examples](https://github.com/VCityTeam/UD-Viz/tree/master/UD-Viz-Core/src/Utils/GUI/) (the examples sub-directory having to be created)
     * All the UD-Viz UCs must be cloned and adapted for their data server side to `UD-Reproductibility/Demos`
     * Update the [main index.html descritpion](https://github.com/VCityTeam/UD-Viz/blob/master/UD-Viz-Core/index.html) and provide an UC oriented description (module, data, scene descritpion) of what each demo is